Winning games for bounded geodesics in moduli spaces of quadratic differentials: Quadratic differentials, complexes, and geodesic flow

 Now fix the base surface $q$.
-All angles, lengths will be measured on the base surface.
-Now let $K$ be a level $m$ complex. \begin{Bob} Denote by $L(K)$ the length of the longest saddle connection in $K$.
-Let $\theta(K)$ the angle that makes the longest saddle connection vertical. \end{Bob}
+All angles and lengths will be measured on the base surface.
+We shall often let $K$ denote a complex equipped with a triangulation without explicit mention the choice of triangulation, as in the statement and proof of Lemma~\ref{lem:sigma}. \begin{definition} Denote by $L(K)$ the length of the longest saddle connection in $K$.
+Let $\theta(K)$ the angle that makes the longest saddle connection vertical. \end{definition}

 We assume that the complexes considered now have the property that for any saddle connection $\gamma \in K$ we have $|\theta_{\gamma}-\theta(K)|\leq \frac{\pi}{4}$.
 This implies that measured with respect to the angle $\theta(K)$ we have $|\gamma|=v(\gamma)$.
 In other words the vertical component is larger than the horizontal component.
-This will exclude at most finitely many complexes from our game and these will be excluded in any case by our choice of $c_M$ in Theorem 2.
+This will exclude at most finitely many complexes from our game and these will be excluded in any case by our choice of $c_{M+1}$ in Theorem~\ref{blocking strategy}.